Optum/dce/README.md

 ## Reset

-AWS Redbox Reset will process an AWS Redbox Account to a clean and secure state.
+AWS Dcs Reset will process an AWS Dcs Account to a clean and secure state.
 The Reset has 2 main procedures, clearing the resources in an account (**Nuke**).

 The Reset of an account is done through a CodeBuild stage in a CodePipeline.

 ### Nuke

-To clear resources from an AWS Redbox Account, [aws-nuke](https://github.com/rebuy-de/aws-nuke) is used to list out all nuke-able resources and remove them.
+To clear resources from an AWS Dcs Account, [aws-nuke](https://github.com/rebuy-de/aws-nuke) is used to list out all nuke-able resources and remove them.
 The defualt configuration file used to filter resources to not delete is located [here](cmd/codebuild/reset/default-nuke-config-template.yml).
 The